Skip to main content

 Biographical Note

 James Foster Scott was born in India at Futteguhr, 50 miles from Agra, on January 22, 1863.
 His closest relatives were the Fosters of Chile, where his mother's brother, Julius Mulford Foster, of Milford, carried on a large milling business and left numerous descendants.
 His son, Manuel Foster, of Chile, was one of the noted lawyers of South America.
-Dr. Scott's father was the Rev. James Long Scott, a Presbyterian minister, and his mother was Eliza Jane Foster, a Presbyterian missionary, as well as a pioneer in women's education.
+Dr. Scott's father was the Rev. James Long Scott, a Presbyterian minister, and his mother was Eliza Jane Foster, a Presbyterian missionary as well as a pioneer in women's education.

-James Foster Scott attended Hastings Academy in Philadelphia and took an A.B. at Yale in 1884, where he was an athlete who rowed on the varsity crew and developed his great love of rivers and boats.
+James Foster Scott attended Hastings Academy in Philadelphia and took an AB at Yale in 1884, where he was an athlete who rowed on the varsity crew and developed his great love of rivers and boats.
 A book written about him, Sourdough Gold, by Mary Lee Davis and published in 1933, tells chiefly of his solo trip down the Yukon in a small boat in 1898 when he piloted his boat over the famous White Horse Rapids and other dangerous places in Alaska.

 Dr. Scott wrote numerous volumes on philosophy with special emphasis on ethics and Christianity.
-Dr. Scott’s interests in these topics were partly derived from attitudes found his mother's family, enlightened Puritans that had migrated to America in 1635.
+Dr. Scott’s interests in these topics were partly derived from attitudes found in his mother's family, enlightened Puritans who had migrated to America in 1635.
 These writings analyzed the relationship between Christian ethics and religion and the modern sciences.

-Dr. Scott died on Wednesday, February 20, 1946 following an operation at the Emergency Hospital.
+Dr. Scott died on Wednesday, February 20, 1946, following an operation at the Emergency Hospital.
 Funeral services were held Friday at his home near McLean, Virginia.
-A physical culturist at 83, Dr. Scott was cutting down trees only a few days before, as was his daily exercise, together with shooting the rapids in his boat in the Potomac below his house on the hill.
+A physical culturist at 83, Dr. Scott was cutting down trees only a few days before, as was his daily exercise together with shooting the rapids in his boat in the Potomac below his house on the hill.
 His death came before he was able to complete his writing, and he left in a fireproof safe the product of nearly 50 years of study and research intended for publication as a series of works on philosophy.

-For over 30 years, Dr. Scott lived near McLean, Virginia where he was sometimes called the "Hermit of Scott's Island," an island he bought along the Potomac, upon which he built a house.
+For over 30 years, Dr. Scott lived near McLean, Virginia where he was sometimes called the "Hermit of Scott's Island," an island he bought along the Potomac upon which he built a house.
 Dr. Scott married Karen Gram on March 13, 1940 and they had no children.

 Extent